 Diagnosis

-After reviewing your medical history and doing a detailed physical exam, your health care provider may recommend:
+After reviewing your medical history and doing a detailed physical exam, your healthcare professional may recommend:

-• Blood and urine tests, to help rule out other infections or diseases.
-These tests also can reveal anemia and abnormalities in blood proteins that are sometimes typical of Castleman disease.
+• Blood and urine tests.
+These help rule out other infections or diseases.
+These tests also can find anemia and changes in blood proteins that can be typical of Castleman disease.

-• Imaging tests, to look for enlarged lymph nodes, liver or spleen.
-A CT scan of your neck, chest, abdomen and pelvis may be used.
-Positron emission tomography, also known as PET scans, may be used to diagnose Castleman disease and to assess whether a treatment is effective.
+• Imaging tests.
+These tests can find enlarged lymph nodes or an enlarged liver or spleen.
+A CT scan of the neck, chest, abdomen and pelvis may be used.
+A positron emission tomography scan, also known as a PET scan, may be used to diagnose Castleman disease.
+PET scans also can show whether a treatment is working.

-• Lymph node biopsy, to distinguish Castleman disease from other types of lymphatic tissue disorders, such as lymphoma.
-A tissue sample from an enlarged lymph node is removed and examined in the laboratory.
+• Lymph node biopsy.
+This test is essential to diagnose Castleman disease and rule out related disorders, such as lymphoma.
+In a biopsy, a tissue sample from an enlarged lymph node is removed and looked at in a laboratory.

 More Information